 A major part of my role is to work with clients to help them describe and understand the difficulties they have and explore what keeps them going.
 The next step is to discuss possible ways to change and what the options might be for achieving this.

 Some people find that it is enough just to understand more about how a problem has come about and what keeps it from resolving on its own.
 This can give them the 'push' they need (in the nicest possible way!) to make changes for themselves, without further outside help.
 Others decide that they would like to consider a programme of therapy to help them in the process of change.
 I can help you to look at some options for change and work out ways to find new directions as an alternative to treading the same, well worn and familiar, but not always helpful, paths.

 I am registered with several of the major health insurance companies and fees may be recoverable for people who are insured.
 Clients should check with their provider for more information.

 Teaching and writing

 I have extensive experience of teaching and training.
 My publications include three books on eating disorders and dieting.
-My latest book, "Therapy for Eating Disorders" (SAGE) was published in 2014 in its third edition; and last year, I made some short educational films for Sage publications' Counselling and Psychotherapy collection on the subject of eating disorders.
+My book "Therapy for Eating Disorders" (SAGE) was published in 2014 in its third edition (for more information and reviews see here; and in 2015, I made some short educational films for Sage publications' Counselling and Psychotherapy collection on the subject of eating disorders.

 Do browse my website to find out more about my experience and what I offer, and you are welcome to contact me by email or telephone with an enquiry.
-I will be happy to have a brief telephone discussion about whether I am able to help with a range of emotional problems, or an eating disorder.
-My practice is accessible to people living in Barnet (Finchley or Golders Green), Hampstead or Highgate.
-The answer phone on my dedicated office landline is switched on when I am not in the office or am unavailable, but please do not be put off - if you leave a brief message with your phone number, I will call you back as soon as I can.
+I am always happy to have a brief telephone or online discussion about whether I can help with a range of emotional problems.
+The answer phone on my dedicated private office landline is switched on when I am not in the office or am unavailable, but please do not be put off - if you leave a brief message with your phone number (please speak slowly and clearly!), I will call you back as soon as I can.